adamalbsoul/cw3/index.md

 ![mat](/img/mat.png)

 ### End game
-to reach the end of the board
+Reaching the end of the board ends the game.
 Another iteration of the game was made as 9x8 fields (9 concentric circles divided into 8 fields) seemed a bit excessive.